-Air purifiers, humidifiers, ionizers and dehumidifiers can affect the air you breathe in your home.
+Air purifiers, humidifiers, ionisers and dehumidifiers can have an impact on the air you breathe in your home.
 However, they each have a different purpose with unique benefits.
-If you're looking for ways to relieve allergies, improve dry air conditions, or create a healthy environment for your baby, you need to understand the differences these devices.
-We'll explain how each works and the best ways to use them safely.
+If you're looking for ways to relieve allergies, improve dry air conditions, or create a healthy environment for your child, you need to understand the differences between these devices.
+We explain how each device works and the best ways to use them safely.

 High humidity, whether due to poor air circulation or poor ventilation, can lead to mold infestation and even exacerbate health problems such as allergies and asthma.
 A dehumidifier is an important tool to prevent moisture-related problems and improve the quality of your air.
 Like a humidifier, a dehumidifier can be especially useful in the bathroom or areas of your home where humidity is often excessive.

 Dust mites are a common trigger for allergies and asthma.
 For people with asthma, high humidity can create a cycle of breathing difficulties, excessive sweating and dehydration.
-A medical journal study on allergies found that homes maintaining humidity levels below 51% had a significant reduction in dust mites.
+A medical journal study on allergies found that homes maintaining humidity levels below 51% had a significant reduction in the number of dust mites.

 Mould grows in areas of your home that are too damp.
-The National Institutes of Health (NIH) reports that in people with sensitive airways, allergy and asthma symptoms can be triggered by inhaling this mold.
+The National Institutes of Health (NIH) reports that in people with sensitive airways, allergy and asthma symptoms can be triggered by inhaling mould spores (particles emitted by the mould that allow them to grow).
 The NIH also suggests using an air dehumidifier to control exposure to allergy triggers.

-Although a purifier (or ioniser), a dehumidifier and a humidifier perform completely different functions, they can be used together and in the same room.
-However, if you use a air purifier with filters, you should avoid placing them too close together, as moisture from the humidifier could not only clog the filters but also promote the growth of mould and bacteria.
+A purifier (or ioniser), a dehumidifier and a humidifier perform different functions.
+A purifier can be used in addition to a humidifier or dehumidifier, possibly in the same room.
+However, if you use a filtered air purifier, you should avoid placing it in the same room as a humidifier, as the humidity in the air could clog the filters and encourage the growth of mould and bacteria.